-If you want to start or advance your career as an IT pro, I have some great news: There are lots, and I really mean lots, of opportunities right now.
-As most businesses became aware that aligning the company strategy with IT objectives/services is a sound way to achieve success, the increased demand for specialists in areas such as information security/cybersecurity, IT service management, and corporate IT governance does not come as a surprise.
-Currently, there is a huge IT pro skill crisis, meaning that experienced professionals are quite scarce on the market.
+If you want to start or advance your career as an IT pro, I have some great news: there is a huge IT pro skill crisis, meaning that experienced professionals are quite scarce on the market.

-While having first-hand practical experience in the field is generally accepted as an irreplaceable requirement, it does take a lot of time to become an expert in any area.
-A great way to boost your career, while expanding your knowledge and being able to independently demonstrate your level of proficiency, is earning one of those respected IT Certifications.
+A great way to boost your career, while expanding your knowledge and being able to independently demonstrate your level of proficiency, is earning a respected IT certification.
 But what is the best approach?
 What does it take to face even the most challenging exams and have success?

 The short answer is quite simple: With adequate time, preparation and dedication, any challenge can be overcome.
-For a longer, less philosophical answer, here are 8 Tips for IT Certification Exam Success:
+To help you get started, here are eight tips for IT certification exam success.

-The candidate guide should be your primary source of information, since it contains essential details such as an overview of the certification and the exam, including its target audience, prerequisites, how many and what type of questions you are about to face, time allotted for examination, and the passing mark.
+The candidate/exam guide should be your primary source of information, since it contains essential details such as an overview of the certification and the exam, including its target audience, prerequisites, how many and what type of questions you are about to face, time allotted for examination and the passing mark.

-All in all, this basic information is very important for early on decisions (such as if you are really interested in taking this specific exam), but the most important piece of information on an exam guide is the exam contents/requirements.
-This provides detailed information on the topics that will be covered on the examination; most of the time, it also includes some sort of weight for each topic, meaning that, even if you cannot be sure of the number of questions on each specific subject, you can make an educated guess.
+It also provides detailed information on the topics that will be covered in the examination; most of the time, it also includes some sort of weight for each topic.
+Even if you cannot be sure of the number of questions on each specific subject, you can make an educated guess.
 This helps a lot, especially in constructing your study plan.

 - How soon do you intend to take the examination?
 Some certifications have specific exam dates that only happen a few times over the year, others can be scheduled in a matter of days.